soulgalore/jdbcmetrics/README.md

 ## Fetching info from individual request(s)
 You can get information on how many database reads & writes your request generated, by adding a request header.
-By default, the header name is *jdbcmetrics* and you can configure that in *web.xml* and the JDBCMetrics servlet filter.
+By default, the header name is **jdbcmetrics** and you can configure that in *web.xml* and the JDBCMetrics servlet filter.

-By sending a header like: *jdbcmetrics=yes* you will get two response headers: *nr-of-reads* & *nr-of-writes* holding the values of the reads & writes.
+By sending a header like: **jdbcmetrics=yes** you will get two response headers: **nr-of-reads** & **nr-of-writes** holding the values of the reads & writes.

-*Remember* The cache within your application will give you different values if the caches is primed or not!
+*Remember*: The cache within your application will give you different values if the caches is primed or not!

 ## How it works